PurHur/TweepLister/README.md

 ### From .xpi

-1. Download tweeplister-1.0-an+fx-windows.xpi from the folder above (or -linux or -mac)
+1. Download tweeplister-1.2-an+fx.xpi from the folder above
 2. On Windows doubleclick the file, maybe you need to chose to load it with Firefox
 3. Click "Install" in the popup in Firefox